serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 };
 ```

-In the project's folder, you can find a folder named **iot**.
+In the project's folder you can find a folder named **iot**.
 Open it and run `npm install`, followed by `node make-bundle` to execute Browserify and export the **bundle.js** dependency that can run in the browser.

 ### Client-side code

-The client-side will use the IoT object that we have just created.
+The client-side will use the IoT object that you've just created.
 It will be responsible by:

 1) Request Access Keys and the IoT endpoint address